PeptoneLtd/ProteoNeMo/README.md

 #### Tensorboard monitoring

-One the pre-training procedure has started a `nemo_experiments` directory will be automatically created under the [scripts](scripts) directory.
+Once the pre-training procedure has started a `nemo_experiments` directory will be automatically created under the [scripts](scripts) directory.

 Based on the `name: <PretrainingModelName>` parameter in the `.yaml` configuration file, a `<PretrainingModelName>` sub-directory containing all the related pre-training experiment logs will be created under `nemo_experiments`.

 In the ProteoNeMo directory run:
 ```bash